sudeshi1/deep-learning-challenge/README.md

 - Optimized the model in order to achieve a target perdictive accuracy higher than 75%
 - Adjusted the input data to ensure that there are no variables or outliers that are causing confusion in the model, such as:
     * Dropped only *EIN* column
     * Created 3 bins for rare occurrences in columns
     * Increased/Decreased the number of values for each bin
     * Used different activation functions for the hidden layers
     * Reduced the number of epochs to the training regimen
+- Saved and exported the results to an HDF5 file, and named it AlphabetSoupCharity1.h5
+- The optimized model had about *77% accuracy rate*

 **Results**